michelle3211/311project/project-background/project-background.md

 >> perhaps because of industrial or research impact

-Ideas:

-- find specific GitHub Issues of existing JS projects with `TypeError` or other runtime-related errors that could be prevented with TS
-    - Q: What specific `Error`s does TS prevent?

-- ES6

 # Industry Impact of Project

 - difficult to see good examples of TS, how it can be useful